-This course introduces the fundamentals of multimedia design and production for computer-related presentations.
-Topics include interface design, typography, storyboarding, scripting, simple animation, graphics, digital audio video, and copyright issues.
-Upon completion, students should be able to design and produce multimedia presentations.
+This course introduces the fundamentals of multimedia and video production.
+Emphasis is placed on topics such as storyboarding, scripting, animation, motion graphics, digital audio/video, and copyright issues.
+Upon completion, students should be able to produce multimedia and video solutions.

-GRD 272 - Multimedia Design II
+GRD 272 - Multimedia and Video II

-This course is a continuation of GRD 271.
-Emphasis is placed on advanced animation, specialized software, quality control, and cross-platform delivery, as well as problems associated with delivery media and interactivity.
-Upon completion, students should be able to produce multimedia presentations and determine and adapt to technical specifications for delivery.
+This course is designed to be a continuation of GRD 271.
+Emphasis is placed on topics such as advanced animation, advanced video production, data visualization and motion graphics, social media, image optimization, post-production techniques, and new media design.
+Upon completion, students should be able to produce complex multimedia and video solutions.